Environments and Terrain Tools

 The Flatten tool lets you create completely flat terrain, ideal for areas where you may want to place buildings or roads.
-In addition to the various attributes outlined above, this tool includes:
+In addition to various attributes outlined above, this tool includes two important options:

 Erode to Flat — Given a plane to flatten on, only terrain above the plane is removed.